Mining Intelligence and News

 Summary:

-Constancia mine include the Constancia and Pampacancha deposits
+Constancia mine includes the Constancia and Pampacancha deposits.

 The Constancia deposit is a porphyry copper-molybdenum system which includes copper-bearing skarn mineralization.
 Multiple phases of monzonites and monzonite porphyry have intruded a sequence of sandstones, mudstones and micritic limestone of Cretaceous age.